 - 2. Site Criteria for Parks - a.
 Any land to be dedicated to meet the requirements of this Chapter shall be reasonably located and adaptable for use as parkland or recreation facility, consistent with the most recent edition of the Comprehensive Plan or any Parks and Recreation Plan as may be adopted by the City Council. - b.
-If proposed parkland is not identified on the City of Boerne's Parks Plan or Comprehensive Plan, the City Manager or designee shall make recommendations to the Planning and Zoning Commission and the City Council regarding the suitability of proposed parkland.
+The City Manager or designee shall make recommendations to the Planning and Zoning Commission and the City Council regarding the suitability of proposed parkland.
 The location, access, size, shape, topography, natural drainage, utilities, parking facilities, and wooded areas and other vegetative cover of the parcel or tract of land to be dedicated shall be appropriate for public parks and recreation purposes.
-All such parkland shall be designated and located so as to satisfy the following general requirements. - 3.
+All such parkland shall be designated and located so as to satisfy the following general requirements: - 3.
 Dedication of Smaller Site